Telstra, Ericsson and Ciena deliver transatlantic encryption

 Ericsson says the success of the operation is significant when considering the increasing need for organisations to keep data secure without compromising integrity or significantly increasing latency,

-The communications technology company says organisations with higher security obligations, such as those in the finance, healthcare, defence, and government sectors, as well as data centre operators, will be particularly interested in this new encryption technology.
+The communications technology company says organisations with higher security obligations, such as those in the finance, healthcare, defence, and government sectors, as well as data center operators, will be particularly interested in this new encryption technology.

 The purpose of the test was also ensuring the encryption functionality is sufficient for future commercialisation, so Telstra can be sure of service quality prior to deployment.